Effective mass (spring–mass system): Uniform spring (homogeneous)

+Which is a simple harmonic motion.

 General case

 As seen above, the effective mass of a spring does not depend upon "external" factors such as the acceleration of gravity along it.
-In fact, for a non-uniform spring, the effective mass solely depends on its linear density $\lambda(s)$ along its length:
+In fact, for a non-uniform heavy spring, the effective mass solely depends on its linear density $\lambda(s)$ along its length:

 So the effective mass of a spring is:

 This result also shows that $m_\mathrm{eff} \leqslant m$, with $m_\mathrm{eff} = m$ occurring in the case of an unphysical spring whose mass is located purely at the end farthest from the support.

+Three special cases can be considered: